mohllal/notes/book-clean-code.md

   - ***Repeatable***: Tests should be repeatable in any environment.
   - ***Self-Validating***: Tests should have a boolean output.
 Either they pass or fail.
   - ***Timely***: Tests need to be written in a timely fashion.
 Unit tests should be written just before the production code that makes them pass.

+## Chapter 10: Classes

+> The first rule of classes is that they should be small.
+The second rule of classes is that they should be smaller than that.
+We count responsibilities to measure the size.

+- The name of a class should *describe what responsibilities it fulfills*.
+In fact, naming is probably the first way of helping determine class size.
+If we cannot derive a concise name for a class, then it’s likely too large.
+- The ***Single Responsibility Principle*** (SRP) states that a class or module should have one, and only one, reason to change.
+This principle gives us both a definition of responsibility, and a guidelines for class size.
+Classes should have one responsibility—one reason to change.
+- Every sizable system will contain a large amount of logic and complexity.
+The primary goal in managing such complexity is to *organize it so that a developer knows where to look to find things* and need only understand the directly affected complexity at any given time.
+- ***Classes should have a small number of instance variables***.
+Each of the methods of a class should manipulate one or more of those variables.
+In general the more variables a method manipulates the more cohesive that method is to its class. *A class in which each variable is used by each method is maximally cohesive*.

+> When classes lose cohesion, split them!

+- In an ideal system, we incorporate new features by extending the system, not by making modifications to existing code.
+- The ***lack of coupling*** means that the elements of our system are better isolated from each other and from change.
+This isolation makes it easier to understand each element of the system.